top of page

 • Those with mood issues, weight gain, or fatigue linked to hormonal dysregulation

 You don’t have to accept feeling “off” as normal.
-At Innate Integrative Medicine, Dr. Amy Shah works with women to optimize health from the inside out — whether in person or via online consultations across Texas.
+At Innate Integrative Medicine, Dr. Amy Shah works with women to optimize health from the inside out — via online consultations across Texas.

 Frequently Asked Questions